-For better insights on the NAS models evolution, we visualize the distribution of accuracy and ET\_avg across NAS iterations in \Cref{fig:whisker}.
+To gain deeper insights into the evolution of models, we visualize the distributions of accuracy and ET\_avg across NAS iterations in \Cref{fig:whisker}.
 We observe in the first iterations a large exploration of the search space with different architectures of variable performance (e.g., models with an ET\_avg exceeding 8000 J x cycles).
 As the number of iterations grows, the NAS capitalizes on previously selected best-performing architectures thus increasing the overall mean accuracy and decreasing the overall mean ET\_avg of the found models.
-Moreover, the balancing effect of the NAS problem conflictual objectives can be observed from iterations 5 and 6 where the mean accuracy was slightly reduced to gain in terms of $ET$.
+Moreover, the balancing effect of our conflictual objectives can be observed from iterations 5 and 6, where the mean accuracy was slightly reduced to gain in terms of ET.
 This is mainly due to an implicit higher weight given to ET\_avg from the ranking of generated architectures after fairly stabilizing accuracy.